The Bankrate promise

 Remember that these are only the minimums required to drive legally in New Jersey, but you can buy more coverage on either plan if you have the budget to do so.
 Insurance professionals recommend that drivers purchase limits above the minimum to offer more financial protection.

 Penalties for driving without insurance in New Jersey

-Getting into an accident without car insurance in New Jersey is a bad situation.
-Not only will you be subject to fines, community service, license suspension and potential jail time, but you will also be financially responsible for the damages you caused.
+Getting into an accident without car insurance in New Jersey is a serious infraction.
+Not only will you likely be subject to fines, community service, license suspension and potential jail time, but you will also be financially responsible for the damages you caused.
 Without insurance, you’ll have to pay out of pocket.
 Depending on the severity of the accident, this could be a huge financial setback.

 Uninsured drivers who get hit by an insured driver and sustain serious injuries may be able to file a claim with their health insurance company to get reimbursed for their medical bills.
 Having a car insurance policy not only protects you from the state’s penalties for driving uninsured, it also protects your finances from the fallout of at-fault losses and entitles you to greater compensation if you are not at fault for an accident.